Instructions for Lawyers

 (A) What is Available for Division

-The non-plan-member spouse is entitled to a portion up to a maximum of no more than 50% (the "non-plan member spouse's share") of the plan member's pension benefit ("Total Entitlement").
+The non-member spouse/common-law partner is entitled to a portion up to a maximum of no more than 50% (the "non-member spouse/common-law partner's share") of the member's pension benefit ("Total Entitlement").

-- If a plan member is not vested 3 at the end date of the period of joint accrual, the Total Entitlement equals the plan member's contributions, with interest, to the pension plan.
+- If a member is not vested at the end date of the period of joint accrual, the Total Entitlement equals the member's contributions, with interest, to the plan.

-- If a plan member is vested at the end date of the period of joint accrual, and there is to be an immediate division, the Total Entitlement is calculated as the present value of the plan member's pension, as if the plan member terminated from the pension plan at the end of the period of joint accrual with the non-member spouse/common-law partner and commenced receiving his/her pension at "pensionable age" (age 65 for the Local Authorities and Public Service plan members, age 60 for Management Employees and SRP for Public Service Managers plan members, and age 55 for Special Forces and Closed Management plan members) ("Pensionable Age") 4.
+- If a member is vested at the end date of the period of joint accrual, and there is to be an immediate division, the Total Entitlement is calculated as the present value of the member's pension, as if the member terminated from the plan at the end of the period of joint accrual with the non-member spouse/common-law partner and commenced receiving their pension at "optimal age" 55.

-Please note: The above-noted calculation of the Total Entitlement does not necessarily equal the value of the pension to the plan member.
+Please note: The above-noted calculation of the Total Entitlement does not necessarily equal the value of the pension to the member.
 Certain benefits, such as the value of early retirement enhancements, are not captured in the Total Entitlement.
-Plan members, their ex spouses, and their lawyers are encouraged to consult with an actuary if they wish to establish the value to the plan member of that person's PSPPA pension plan benefits.
+Members, their non-member spouses/ common-law partners, and their lawyers are encouraged to consult with an actuary if they wish to establish the value to the member of that member's plan benefits.

-- If a plan member is vested at the end date of the period of joint accrual, and there is to be a delayed division, the Total Entitlement is determined as at the date of the pension event.
+- If a member is vested at the end date of the period of joint accrual, and there is to be a delayed division, the Total Entitlement is determined as at the date of the pension event.

-- If a plan member is receiving a pension (or pension advances) on the date the order is filed the Total Entitlement is the monthly pension payment payable to the plan member.
+- If a member is receiving a pension, the Total Entitlement is the monthly pension payment payable to the member.

-(B) What Benefits are Available to the Non-Plan-Member Spouse?
-5
+(B) What Benefits are Available to the Non-Member Spouse/Common-Law Partner?

-The options available to the non-plan-member spouse fall into the following four categories, all of which revolve around the plan member's status and the plan member's proximity to pensionable age.
-Both the date of determination of the plan member's vested status and the plan member's proximity to pensionable age are the end date of the period of joint accrual.
-The end date must be set out in the order and generally will be the end of cohabitation or marriage.
+The options available to the non-member spouse/common-law partner fall into the following four categories, all of which revolve around the member's status and the member's proximity to pensionable age (55 for SFPP), both as at the end date of the period of joint accrual.
+The end date must be set out in the Property Division Order or agreement and generally, will be the end of marriage or cohabitation.

-- to receive an immediate taxable cash payment from the pension plan; or
+- to receive an immediate taxable cash payment from the plan; or

 - to have that amount immediately transferred to an RRSP.